-That's one of the amazing things, but then you could go to a prison like SCI Greene where I was at where the mailroom supervisor was someone that was a former Marine reservist in the Army, the military, so he was clearcut that "We're keeping material out of here that these prisoners are going to cause an insurrection, going to try to escape, going to mobilize in the yard.
-[Unintelligible 00:35:10] of political prisoners going to raise and army.
-They're organizing to to take the prison over," which really was just a bunch of nonsense.
+That's one of the amazing things, but then you could go to a prison like SCI-Greene where I was at where the mailroom supervisor was someone that was a former Marine reservist in the Army, the military, so he was clearcut that "We're keeping material out of here that these prisoners are going to cause an insurrection, going to try to escape, going to mobilize in the yard."
+They're following around Russell Maroon Shoatz, a political prisoner, member of the Black Liberation Army.
+"They're organizing to take the prison over," which really was just a bunch of nonsense.

 But he was trained to see us as that.
-And this is what the prison system had done.
+And this is what the prison system does.
 It's really amazing how they just take these people, and they just process them into the system.
 In a sense, they become cogs in the machine, too.

 We won that lawsuit, though, and I think that was a lesson because we had to do that ourselves.
-I'm not going to name a lot of groups out there, but they weren't really interested in taking on prison censorship against the Department of Corrections.
-I think the reason why we won that case [unintelligible 00:35:52].

-And it did open up some breathing space, because I'm going to tell you that as long as there's prisons, there's going to be censorship.
+I'm not going to name a lot of groups out there, but they weren't really interested in taking on prison censorship as a battle with the Department of Corrections.
+I think the reason why we won that case Holbrook v.
+Jellen, and it did open up some breathing space, because I'm going to tell you that as long as there's prisons, there's going to be censorship.
 As an abolitionist, I don't believe that litigation is going to bring about the end of prisons.
 The only thing that's going to bring about the end of prisons, policing and the social contract that has governed the United States and these repressive institutions is social upheaval.

 But the whole purpose of litigation when I was on the inside against censorship was to give us breathing space so that we could organize inside.
 Because this literature that we were getting, these books, this was our ability to have political education, political classes.
-So, we were able to [want some?
-00:36:37] breathing space.
+So, we were able to win some breathing space.